By Cleo Folkes

 As House of Fraser announced the closure of 31 stores earlier this month and Debenhams issued their third profit warnings in the year today, we hear that landlords worry about covenant strength.
 What is it exactly that they worry about?

 In property you often hear the word covenant strength when people talk about a tenant or the quality of an investment property or real estate loan.
 When you Google the definition for covenant it will tell you it is “an agreement” or something you “agree by lease, deed, or other legal contract”.
-Thus, when people talk about covenant strength, they are talking about about how secure the income is coming from a lease with a tenant.
+Thus, when people talk about covenant strength, they are talking about how secure the income is coming from a lease with a tenant.

 When a tenant wants to take space in a property the prospective landlord will check the financial strength and stability of that tenant.
 A landlord is weary of a tenant falling behind on rent payment or worse (not pay at all).
 Landlords will in the first instance run a credit report by an institution like Dun & Bradstreet.
 Those reports will provide a first impression.